 Core activation.
 Keep your back in a neutral position, with your abdomen active during all exercises.

 Pain.
-It is an alarm that will tell you to stop the exercise and evaluate if your posture is correct or if the resistance chosen is adequate.
+It is an alarm that will indicate you to stop the exercise and evaluate if your posture is correct or if the resistance chosen is adequate.

 1: 3 movement.
 This means that the contraction movement must be fast while the return movement will be slower and more controlled.